RosettaHS/OrionAPI/docs/Function Reference/OLog.md

 It is meant to reduce the need to include `<stdio.h>` or `<iostream>` in your projects solely for the ability to log information out to the terminal.

-To log `"Hello World"` out to the terminal, use the following syntax:
+To log `"Hello World!"` out to the terminal, use the following syntax:
 ```cpp
 OLog("Hello World!\n");
 ```